-All northbound (outbound) bus routes entering campus from 7th Street to West Campus Drive will continue along their normal routes and exit Bellflower Boulevard with the minor modification of relocating the bus stop at the West Turnaround to 100 feet west of its previous location.
+All northbound (outbound) bus routes entering campus from 7th Street will continue along their normal routes and exit Bellflower Boulevard.
+The bus stop at the West Campus Circle has been relocated 100 feet to the west of its previous location to accommodate construction.

-All southbound (inbound) bus routes normally entering campus from Bellflower Boulevard will detour to Atherton Street, enter campus from Earl Warren Drive, turn right onto Beach Drive and drop off at a temporary stop placed at Beach Drive/Earl Warren Drive.
-Southbound routes will then exit campus at Bellflower Boulevard.
+All southbound (inbound) bus routes normally entering campus from Bellflower Boulevard will detour to Atherton Street, right on Earl Warren Drive, right on Beach Drive, and then drop off at a temporary stop placed at Earl Warren Drive/Beach Drive.
+These routes will then immediately exit campus to Bellflower Boulevard.